chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     If you used "kora" for the user you set up in phpMyAdmin, and you checked the "Create database with same name and grant all privileges" box when creating it, leave the `DB_DATABASE=` and `DB_USERNAME=` lines alone; otherwise, change them to match the username and database names you created in phpMyAdmin.

     On the `DB_PASSWORD=` line, change "kora" to the password you saved from the process of creating the user in phpMyAdmin.
 Again, use the nano-specific keyboard shortcut for pasting, if copied from elsewhere.

+    (You can see how this file will appear after editing in the screenshot below, in Step 19.)

 17. Leave the rest of this file alone.
 Use the proper keyboard shortcut for exiting nano on your computer; for a Windows machine, this is crtl + x.
 The system will ask you if you wish to save your changes; hit "y" for yes.
 Then hit "enter" to confirm that the file name is ".env"